List of unproduced 20th Century Fox projects based on Marvel Comics: Doctor Doom

 In July 2017, a Doctor Doom solo film was in development with Noah Hawley attached to direct.
 In an interview with ScreenGeek, Mads Mikkelsen had expressed interest in playing the character, having previously auditioned for Doctor Doom for the 2015 film.
 Dan Stevens was said to be involved with the film.
 Hawley stated in June 2018 that the script was almost finished, but that there was "uncertainty" about whether it would be filmed due to his upcoming film Lucy in the Sky and the fact that Disney plans to acquire Fox.
 In March 2019, Hawley revealed that he was still unsure about whether he would be continuing the project, as it had not been officially greenlit, but that he spoke to Kevin Feige about it.
 Hawley planned a more purist take on the film focused on the character, describing the film as a "kind of Cold War, geopolitical movie" that would have taken place in the fictional Eastern European nation of Latveria, which Doom rules with an iron fist as a monarch.
 After 10 years of isolation, Doom would invite a female journalist to visit for the purpose of sharing a message to the rest of the world.
 The project was ultimately canned in August according to Hawley.

 X-Men/Fantastic Four/Daredevil crossover film

-In 2010, Zack Stentz and Ashley Edward Miller were to co-write a film featuring the X-Men, the Fantastic Four, Daredevil and Deadpool.
+In 2010, Zack Stentz and Ashley Edward Miller were to co-write a film featuring the X-Men, the Fantastic Four, Daredevil, and Deadpool.
 The plot revolved around a superhero registration act, pitting various characters on opposite sides of the conflict similar to the Civil War story arc.
 Paul Greengrass had been approached to serve as director, though scheduling conflicts placed the project indefinitely on hold.
 Warren Ellis worked separately on another draft of the script.

+Taskmaster film

+In 2010, Joe Carnahan and producer Alex Young discussed making a feature film around Taskmaster for 21st Century Fox, but it never came to fruition.